In this guide we’ll take a look at the best reciprocating saws for the UK market.

-This DeWalt 18V XR Lithium-Ion Body Only Reciprocating Saw works with Lithium Ion batteries but the battery and charger are not supplied.
-It is part of the intelligent XR Lithium Ion Series which are designed for efficiency and making applications faster.
+The DeWalt 18V XR Lithium-Ion Body Only Reciprocating Saw works with Lithium Ion batteries but the battery and charger are not supplied.
+It is part of the intelligent XR Lithium Ion Series that are designed for efficiency and making applications faster.
 This is handy if you already have tools that use these chargers as it saves you splashing out on additional batteries that you don’t need.

-The saw is of excellent quality and provides more than enough power for the toughest jobs.
-It can provide a cutting action of up to 3000 strokes per minute allowing you to power through cutting jobs in record time.
-It also has a 38.6 mm stroke length, fan cooled motor and replaceable brushes meaning this is one of the best reciprocating saws for the UK market.
+This recip saw is of excellent quality and provides more than enough power for the toughest jobs.
+It can provide a cutting action of up to 3,000 strokes per minute allowing you to power through cutting jobs in record time.
+It also has a 38.6 mm stroke length, fan-cooled motor and replaceable brushes meaning this is one of the best reciprocating saws for the UK market.